ntoll/ntoll.github.io/posts/why-computers-1.md

 ## Following Rules

-Do you know how to play Snap?
+Do you know how to play children's card game, Snap?
 (Bear with me, I promise it'll be worth it.)

-It's the sort of game children learn to play.
-It uses a standard deck of cards and the aim is to win all the cards by _taking turns to play_.
+Using a standard deck of cards, the aim is to win all the cards by _taking turns to play_.

-Siblings Penelope (11), Sam (8) and Will (5) are playing a game.
-This is what
+Let's follow along as siblings Penelope (11), Sam (8) and Will (5) play a game:
-happens:

 Penelope (for no other reason than she's the oldest) acts a dealer.
 She shuffles the deck of cards so they're in a random order and deals them, face down and in equal quantity, to each player until there are none left to deal.
-This is the starting state from which all games begin.
+This is the starting state from which all games of Snap begin.

 Sam, the player to the left of the dealer, takes the first turn.